-Throughout the year ended 31 July 2019, the College's Remuneration Committee comprised three Governors.
-The committee's responsibilities are to make recommendations to the Board on the remuneration and benefits of the Accounting Officer the Clerk to the Governors and other senior post holders based on report and review of performance.
+Throughout the year ended 31st July 2021, the Governors' Remuneration Committee comprised three Governors.
+The committee's responsibilities include making recommendations to the Board on the remuneration, terms, conditions and benefits of the Accounting Officer (Principal) and the Clerk to the Governors (and any other senior post holders) based on report and formal review of performance.